bobbingwide/bigram/README.md

 I'm developing an FSE theme called SB ( Second Byte ) to replace the genesis-SB theme ( Specially Built ) that was used in 2018.

-It was originally put together with TwentyFourteen.
+The site was originally put together with TwentyFourteen.

 It then suffered briefly with an Artisteer theme ( sb0515 ); used for styling basics.